rebminso/PlantChimera/README.md

     -o <SAMPLE_OUTPUT>    Path to the output folder (required), Note: only enter the name of the sample eg SRR16989272 -t <threads>          Number of threads to use (default: 4) -s <species>          Species specific output folder (required), Note: folder name should be without space eg. arabidopsis_thaliana or ath
-    -h                    Display this help message
+    -p <paralogue_gene>   Path to the paralogue gene file generated from get_paralogues.R Rscript -h                    Display this help message

     Description:
-    PLantChimera: A novel fusion detection pipeline for plants.
+    PLantChimera: A novel fusion detection  for plants.

 ```